The Governing Body of John Spence

 Dr A Langman – Chair of Governors

-Adam has served as a Governor for over 14 years and was Deputy Chair before being elected Chair in 2016.
+Adam has served as a Governor since 2005 and was Deputy Chair before being elected Chair in 2016.
 His two sons both studied successfully at John Spence.
 With the eldest being gifted and talented and the youngest having special educational needs Adam has experienced the full range of curriculum and pastoral support that the school offers.
 He initially relocated to the North East in 1984 to study for his PhD in Mining Engineering at Newcastle University.
 Adam then entered the world of finance with KPMG and is a Fellow of the Institute of Chartered Accountants in England & Wales.
-He has worked in the property, leisure and care sectors and is currently Finance Director at the Metnor Group which principally operates in the construction industry across the UK from its base in Killingworth.
+He has worked in the property, leisure and care sectors and is currently Finance Director at The Exchange 1856 a venue offering theatre, bar & restaurant and office space in the heart of North Shields.

 Jim has lived and worked in North Tyneside all of his life.
 He is married with four children.
 Jim became a governor at Christ Church Primary School, whilst his children attended and also went on to become a governor at John Spence Community High School.
 As a qualified teacher, Jim has been involved in work based learning for 35 years.
 He was instrumental in setting up a Motor Project in 1993, which then evolved into Northumbria Youth Action (NYA).
 NYA provides work based training in various subjects for 14 to 19 year old’s.
 Jim became director of operations for this charity in 2001 and was pivotal in the creation of the Youth Village, which houses; NYA, Barnardos and PALS.
 He firmly believes in education for all and ensuring young people are prepared for life and the work place.